chrislarcombe/earth-sol-calendar/README.md

 # Earth-Sol Calendar (ESC)
-Calendar based on the natural cycles of the Earth and Sun.
+Regular calendar based on the natural cycles of the Earth and Sun.

+See a [live demo](https://larcombe.io/esc) of the calendar.

 ## Description